swopblock/CORE/README.md

 March 3, 2023 Jeff: Adding expiration and signature to the user ordering grammar over at the swopblock/ActionGrammar project.
 Did add some test offer stuff here.

-March 6, 2023 Jeff: Reorganized and flushed out ordering, invoicing, delivering (was changing) and confirming over at the swopblock/ActionGrammar project.
+March 6, 2023 Jeff: Reorganized and flushed out ordering, invoicing, delivering (was changing (added deliver project and deleted change project) and confirming over at the swopblock/ActionGrammar project.